StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2020-08-13-transformer-vae.md

   </figure>
 </figure>

-Other times, it is a bit unclear what happened:
+Other times, it is a bit hard to interpret what happened:

 <figure class="figure" role="group" style="max-width: 100%;">
   <figure>